 Kodak Duaflex - An analog film camera

-There's nearly a 60 years difference between this camera and the camera that I'm taking this picture on.
-Time travel indeed.
+There's nearly a 60 year difference between this camera and the camera that I'm taking this picture on.
+Time travel indeed!

-This is a picture looking at the viewfinder of this analog film camera looking at the sunset from my terrace.
+This is a picture looking at the viewfinder of an analog film camera looking at the sunset from my terrace.
 Optical viewfinders for a long time have been eyepieces.
-But long before that they weren't eyepieces as in the viewfinder had to be at a certain distance from your eyes in order for you to focus on the image on viewfinder.
+But long before that they weren't eyepieces, they had to be at a certain distance from your eyes in order for you to focus on the image in the viewfinder.
 They were called 'Waist level viewfinders'.
 Notice how the image is flipped horizontally.
-(Check next image) If you were to look anyway but dead straight at the viewfinder you wouldn't be able to see the image.
+(Check next image) If you were to look anywhere but straight into the viewfinder you wouldn't be able to see the image.
 It's pretty weird to compose a shot on this as you'd have to move counterintuitively - move left to look at what's on the right side of the frame.